-A classic and authentic recipe for Vietnamese Beef Pho Noodle Soup.
+A classic and authentic recipe for Vietnamese Pho Noodle Soup.
 This beef pho recipe uses oxtail and beef brisket for a delicious and full-flavoured pho broth.
-Tips on how to make pho at home!
+Classic pho recipe with step-by-step photos.

-Beef Pho could perhaps be described as the national dish of Vietnam.
-But what many people don’t know is that Beef Pho is predominantly a breakfast dish in Vietnam.
+Pho could perhaps be described as the national dish of Vietnam.
+But what many people don’t know is that Pho is predominantly a breakfast dish in Vietnam.

 Pot-au-feu literally translates into English as “pot on the fire”.
 It is a classic French beef stew, a peasant dish at heart.
 Traditionally made from beef bones and stewing beef, the broth is typically served as a clear soup, preceding the main dish of sliced beef with vegetables which have been cooked in the broth.
 It is honest and hearty French fare.
 Although the dish may take several hours to cook, you are not required to do much during this time, other than to skim the surface of the soup and to check that the meat is continually submerged.
 This makes it an ideal dish to make when you have time to potter about the kitchen and can look forward to a simple, yet satisfying, supper.